Black Watch deck plans

 Each of the Black Watch cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Black Watch staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Black Watch cruise ship deck plan has a total of 423 staterooms for 804 passengers (max capacity is 846 guests), served by 330 crew/staff.
-The ship has 9 passenger decks, 4 restaurants, 9 lounges and bars, 2 swimming pools, 3 jacuzzies, 5 elevators.
+MS Black Watch cruise ship deck plan shows a total of 423 staterooms for 804 passengers (max capacity is 846) served by 330 crew/staff.
+The boat has 10 decks (8 passenger-accessible, 6 with cabins), 4 restaurants, 9 lounges and bars, 2 swimming pools, 3 outdoor Jacuzzis (large whirlpool hot tubs), 5 elevators.

 MS Black Watch deck plan changes 2016 refurbishment review